In Singapore, 1 out of 9 people aged between 18 to 69 have diabetes. That is about 11.3% of our population or more than 400,000 people!

-Diabetes occurs when then body produces insufficient insulin which a hormone that keeps the blood sugar level balanced.
-Or alternatively, does not respond properly to insulin, resulting a high amount of sugar in the blood.
+Diabetes occurs when the body does not respond properly or produces insufficient insulin - a hormone that keeps the blood sugar level balanced.

-Honey and sugar are carbohydrates consisting mainly of glucose and fructose.
+Honey and white sugar are carbohydrates consisting mainly of glucose and fructose.
 They are used as ingredients in many prepackaged foods and recipes.
-Although both may add sweetness to your drink, but their nutritional benefits vary.
+Although both add sweetness to your drink, their nutritional benefits vary.

 What is Wild Honey?

-Wild honey is a natural sweet liquid that is produced by bees from nectar of flowers and plays a vital roles in maintaining and nourishing the bee colony.
+Wild honey is a lightly sweet natural liquid that is produced by bees from the nectar of flowers and it plays a vital role in maintaining and nourishing the bee colony.
 Each bee produces an average of about half a teaspoon of honey in its lifetime.

-The bees uses their mouth to collect nectar from the flowers.
-Enzymes in the saliva of bees cause a chemical reaction that turns nectar into honey, which is deposited on the walls of the hive.
-The colour, texture and flavour of wild honey depends on which flowers the bees choose to collect.
+Bees use their mouth to collect nectar from flowers.
+Enzymes in the saliva of bees cause a chemical reaction that turns nectar into honey, which is then deposited on the walls of the hive.
+The colour, texture and flavour of wild honey depend on which flowers the bees choose to collect from.

-Referred to in ancient writings, honey has long been used for both nutrition and medicinal healing.
-For centuries, honey was used to pay homage to the gods and help embalm the dead, as well as for medical and cosmetic purposes.
+Referred to in ancient writings, honey has long been used for nutrition and medicinal healing.
+For centuries, honey was used to pay homage to the Gods and help embalm the dead, as well as for medical and cosmetic purposes.